Fluent Bit: Official Manual

 Output

 Fluent Bit provides a standalone environment for development.
-Developers who use different OS or distributions can develop on a simple, common stack.
+Developers who use different operating systems or distributions can develop on a basic, common stack.
 The development environment provides the required libraries and tools for you.

 Testing